 Information for Prospective MA and PhD Students

-Applications for the East Asian Languages and Cultures MA Program are accepted on a rolling basis until June 1.
+The priority deadline for application to the East Asian Languages and Cultures MA Program is December 7.
+Space permitting, applications will be accepted on a rolling basis until May 31.

 All applications to EALAC graduate programs, both MA and PhD, are done through the Graduate School of Arts and Sciences online application system.